Need pest help? Save $50 on your first recurring service today with code GET50

-Wasp infestations, whether outdoors or indoors, are best handled by your pest management professional, someone who has the experience, equipment and products to safely, effectively and efficiently resolve the concerns.
-So, whenever wasps are a problem, contact your pest management professional and request an inspection and a plan for dealing with the issue.
+Wasp infestations, whether outdoors or indoors, are best handled by your Orkin Pro who has the experience, equipment, and products to safely, effectively, and efficiently resolve the concerns.
+So, whenever wasps are a problem, contact your local Orkin branch and request an inspection and a customized wasp treatment program.

 Generally, wasps get in through openings that lead inside our homes and commercial buildings.
-Therefore, effectively sealing openings that may lead into a home is critical for wasp prevention.
-In addition, sealing access points inside your home will help prevent problems from many other pest insects and spiders.
+Therefore, effectively sealing openings that may lead into a home is critical to keep wasps out.
+In addition, sealing access points inside your home will help prevent problems from many other pests.

 Wasps come inside because they are looking for:

 a protected place to overwinter (hibernate)

 Generally, wasps come inside our homes as the result of three primary conditions and situations.